RFS-Makers/RetroFPSStudio/README.md

   - `rfsc/scriptcore.c` sets up and launches the lua code.

-  - `rfsc/roomcam.c` has the camera code, which includes perspective calculation, and the entire 2.5D raycast renderer.
+  - `rfsc/roomcam.c` has the camera code, which includes perspective calculation, and calls to the 2.5D raycast renderer in `rfsc/roomcamblit.c`.

   - `rfsc/room.h` holds the lowlevel map structure definitions of the [rooms](